-Crude petroleum oil was obtained from the Department of Petroleum Resources (DPR) Port Harcourt, River State and was transported to Oceanographic Laboratory of the Institute of Oceanography, University of Calabar Cross River State.
+Crude petroleum oil was obtained from the Department of Petroleum Resources (DPR) Port Harcourt, River State and was transported to Oceanographic Laboratory of the Instituted of Oceanography, University of Calabar Cross River State.

-Afolabi, et al., (1988) procedure for the preparation of water soluble fraction (WSFs) was adopted.
-250 ml of crude oil was gently mixed with 750 ml of borehole water in a wind Chester bottle and was shaken vigorously for two (2) hours and later poured into a glass separating funnel which was allowed for 24 hours to effect complete phase separation.
-Thereafter clear WSFs at the lower layer of the separating funnel was obtained in a flat bottom flask.
+Following Afolabi et al (1988) procedure in the preparation of water soluble fraction (WSFs), 250 ml of crude oil was gently mixed with 750 ml of borehole water in a wind Chester bottle, shaken vigorously for two (2) hours and later poured into a glass separating funnel.
+This was allowed for twenty four (24) hours to effect complete phase separation, after which clear WSFs at the lower layer of the separating funnel was obtained in a flat bottom flask.